skedwards88/word_games/README.md

 Do you have feedback or ideas for improvement?
 [Open an issue](https://github.com/skedwards88/word_games/issues/new).

 Want more games?
-Visit [CnS Games](https://skedwards88.github.io/portfolio/).
+Visit [SECT Games](https://skedwards88.github.io/).

 ## Development